Sports policies

 In the UK, archery, basketball, golf, (field) hockey, gymnastics, ice-hockey, netball, sailing, snowsport and tennis all state that they are reviewing.
 A new policy from British Weightlifting is imminent.

 In England, boxing and kendo were always sex-based.
-Judo changed in December 2023.
+British Judo changed in December 2023.
 All the other combat sports have still to sort this out.

 UK vs international policies